ST5054 - Practical Delivery in Coaching and Teaching (2022/23)

 |Total study hours||150|

-The basic structure to teaching and learning will involve a theory driven lecture supported by a practical coaching/teaching session.
-Lectures will provide the essential theoretical base, whereas practical sessions offer students an opportunity to implement this knowledge into practice and to gain essential coaching/teaching experience.
-Students are encouraged to reflect on their practical performances as a means to further learning.
+The basic structure to teaching and learning will involve a theory driven lecture supported by an interactive practical coaching-teaching session.
+Lectures will provide the essential theoretical base, whereas practical sessions offer students the opportunity to apply this knowledge and its relevance in practice.

 On successful completion of this module students should be able to:

 1. Demonstrate knowledge and understanding of key theoretical principles behind sports coaching/teaching.

 2. Plan and deliver an effective practical coaching or teaching session.

 3. Engage in considered and theoretically informed reflective practice.